reini1305/cutting_edge/README.md

-Cutting Edge
+Clean Cut
 ==============

-This is the source repository for the Pebble Watchface "Cutting Edge"
+This is the source repository for the Pebble Watchface "Clean Cut"

 The app can be found in the store soon.